-The first rule of fleet management is: you DO talk about safety.
-The second rule of fleet management is: you ALWAYS talk about safety.
+The first rule of vehicle management is: you DO talk about safety.
+The second rule of vehicle management is: you ALWAYS talk about safety.
 We talk about driver safety a lot on this blog.
 And this time our topic is the logging of trips and why you should do it for safety reasons, as well as for boosting efficiency.

 For any fleet manager worth his or her salt, the top priority should be their drivers.
 If it’s not, then something is going terribly wrong.
 And it’s highly likely that a business which does not have their drivers as their number one priority tend to have a high turnover of drivers.
 In short, they can’t hang on to the best drivers out there.

 But, human resources management and how to keep the best drivers aside, you should be logging your trips for compliance with legal requirements, as well as to help you plan more efficiently.
 For that, there’s ELD (Electronic Logging Device) law compliance.
 It’s about avoiding penalties from the police for driving over-time, and ensuring that you minimize potential accidents due to driver fatigue.

 First things first, while the concept of Big Brother watching over you is often an uncomfortable one, the reason that the ELD law in the US and Europe exists, is to ensure that governments are doing their best to improve working conditions for drivers.
 Oh yes, and doing their bit for road safety as a result.
 That’s what makes it compulsory for all commercial vehicles to have a logging device installed.

 This useful guide from the US department of transport tells you all you need to know about the ELD law.
 Here are the most important parts of the rule, the US department of transport is trying to achieve: